Keirua/aoc2021/notes.md

  - use regex to write a large recursive solver: https://gist.github.com/mgiuffrida/f275912b9bd92a3f403e
  - use Z3 to solve the tree https://mobeigi.com/blog/capture-the-flag/advent-of-code/advent-of-code-day-7/

+# day 9 and 13

+Basically the same problem (a short travelling salesman problem).
+It was fun to use `itertools.permutations`, which does not come up very ofter.

 # 2015 day 10
 There was an interesting construct, where you have to implement a sequence of the form `n = f(n)`, then call it many times: